-\paragraph{Spectral properties} --- The Hat quasilattice can be generated using `inflation rules' in which four basic metatiles (combinations of hats), dubbed H, P, T and F, divide up into smaller versions of the same tiles, which are then inflated (rescaled) so all hats return to their original size~\cite{Smith2023a}.
-Here, we define a tight-binding model on vertices of the second inflation of the H metatile, H2, shown in Fig.~\ref{fig:spectral}(a).
-Unless stated otherwise, our results apply to other tilings of the same hat tile.
+\paragraph{Spectral properties} --- The Hat quasilattice can be generated using `inflation rules' in which four basic metatiles (combinations of hats), dubbed H, P, T and F, divide into smaller versions of the same tiles, which are then inflated (rescaled) so all hats return to their original size~\cite{Smith2023a} (the Supplemental Material (SM)~\cite{SuppMat} contains a brief introduction).
+We define a tight-binding model on the vertices of inflations of all metatiles.
+We focus on H metatiles, whose second inflation, H2, is shown in Fig.~\ref{fig:spectral}(a).
+Unless stated otherwise, our results apply to all tilings of the same hat tile.

 Each vertex is either two-, three- or four-fold coordinated, separated by three possible bond lengths.
-The average coordination number is $\left\langle z \right\rangle \sim 2.31$ and the average bond length is $ \left\langle a \right\rangle = 1.37 a_m$, with $a_m$ the shortest bond length.
+The average coordination number is $\left\langle z \right\rangle \sim 2.31$ and the average bond length is $ \Tilde{a} = 1.37 a$, with $a$ the shortest bond length.

 Setting all hoppings equal defines the vertex Hamiltonian~\cite{Kohmoto1986,Fujiwara1988,Arai1988}

 The sum runs over all pairs of neighboring sites and the operators $c^{\dagger}_i$ and $c_i$ create and annihilate a particle on site $i$.
 We choose $t=1$ without loss of generality.